brownhci/WebGazer/README.md

   * Patsorn Sangkloy
   * Elizabeth Stevenson
   * Preston Tunnell Wilson
-  * Xander Koo
+  * jack Wong

 ### Acknowledgements

-Webgazer is developed based on the research that is done by Brown University.
+Webgazer is developed based on the research that is done by Brown University, with recent work at Pomona College.
 The work of the calibration example file was developed in the context of a course project with the aim to improve the feedback of WebGazer.
 It was proposed by Dr. Gerald Weber and his team Dr. Clemens Zeidler and Kai-Cheung Leung.

 This research is supported by NSF grants IIS-1464061, IIS-1552663, and the Brown University Salomon Award.